Low Level API¶

 .

-Flush and Synchronization¶
+Flush and Synchronization

-The back buffer (graphics buffer) address set in Initialization function is the address for the very first drawing.
-The content of this buffer is flushed to the external display memory by the function LLUI_DISPLAY_flush
+The back buffer (graphics buffer) address defined in the Initialization function is the address for the very first drawing.

-at the end of the copy,
+at the end of the flush.

-Display Characteristics¶
+Display Characteristics

 Function LLUI_DISPLAY_IMPL_isColor